jpauwels/pizmidi/Release/midiChords/readme.txt

 keyboard allows you to choose which channels each note is sent on.
 The channel slider above the Learn button lets you filter which input channel(s) are learned.
 This setting is also used for setting chord notes with left-click.

+Presets menu:
+Presets are saved to and loaded from the "mappings" folder.
+Any files in .chords, .fxp, or .xml (Steinerg Chorder presets) formats can be loaded.
+Presets can also be loaded by drag & drop.

 Saved chord shape menu:
 The "Chords" menu is built from plain text files in the "chords" folder.